PedroBernini/pedrobernini/README.md

 ### Hi there ✌

-I'm a technology student since 2017, taking a master's degree in technology at the State University of Campinas (UNICAMP) and developer.
+I'm a technology student since 2017, Master’s Student in Technology at the State University of Campinas (UNICAMP) and developer.
 I love challenges that involve a lot of math, design and programming.

 <div align="center">
   <a href="https://github.com/pedrobernini">